reframejs/reframe/docs/overview.template.md

    <br/>
    Apps that mix both: Modern interactive pages <sup><sub>:sparkles:</sub></sup> as well as good ol' 1998 non-interative pages <sup><sub>:floppy_disk:</sub></sup>.

-And the cherry on the cake is that choosing the type of your app is only a matter of setting the page config options `htmlStatic` and `domStatic`.
+The cherry on the cake is that choosing the type of your app is only a matter of setting the page config options `htmlStatic` and `domStatic`.
-Meaning that you can quickly start writing your prototype and only at a later point decide the type of your app.
+Meaning that you can start writing your prototype and only at a later point decide the type of your app.

 <br/>
 <br/>